mhiattnoaa/elementor-webstory-templates/README.md

 - Dynamic.ooo - Dynamic Content for Elementor Plugin*
 - Advanced Custom Fields Plugin**

 *This allows the title of the post to be used as the title for the slide.
-If it is not available, you can manually type in the title.
+If it is not available, you can manually type in the title./
 **Advanced Custom Fields or the ability to add a [Custom Post Type](https://wordpress.org/documentation/article/what-is-post-type/#custom-post-types) is recommended so you can apply a [single template](https://wordpress.org/documentation/article/what-is-post-type/#custom-post-types) to all webstory posts.
 Alternatively, you can create a separate template that can be applied per post/page.
 The template should allow content to expand full-screen.

 **This has not been tested on Drupal sites with Elementor installed.**